Kalp-S/FTP/README.md

 # FTP
-Cocurrent TCP/IP Based FTP server and client.
+Cocurrent TCP/IP Based FTP server and client written in C.

 Client has the ability to:
 1. Request a File stored on the server.